romainsi/zabbix-scheduledtask/README.md

 - Copy DiscoverScheduledTasks.ps1 in your zabbix agent directory,

+- In powershell script change $path variable for subsfolders,

 - Add the following line to your Zabbix agent configuration file :

 EnableRemoteCommands=1